-If you’re like most guys–and…I’m not going to lie…like me–you got into weightlifting to build big arms and a big chest.
+If you’re like most guys…and, I’ll admit, like me…you got into weightlifting to build big arms and a big chest.

 Well, I know where you’re coming from.